DNACENSolutions/dnac_ansible_workflows/workflows/swim/README.md

 `device_mac_addresses` when you want to target an explicit device list.
 Use `device_tag` when you want Catalyst Center to resolve devices from a tag.

-### 2. Workflow Playbook
+### 3. Workflow Playbook

 The workflow playbook loads `swim_details` from `VARS_FILE_PATH` or from inventory/host variables, then calls `cisco.catalystcenter.swim_workflow_manager` for each requested operation.
-Each SWIM task must pass both the Catalyst Center connection fields and the SWIM runtime controls into the module.
+Catalyst Center connection inputs are read from inventory, while SWIM image, distribution, activation, batch, and poll interval settings are read from `swim_details`.

 Use the following structure for `workflows/swim/playbook/swim_workflow_playbook.yml`.